Our question of the week comes from a gymnastics mom. She’s wondering how to tap into a young athlete’s motivation source. She writes…

 When I ask somebody why they want to do their sport, it should eventually boil down to, “Because I like it and because I want to.”

-The response at first may be, “Well, because I want to win, and I want to go to college.”
-Then I’ll ask, “Okay, why is that important?”
+The response at first might be, “Well, because I want to win, and I want to go to college,” and then I’ll ask, “Okay, why is that important?”
 The response is usually, “Because then I’ll show my parents and my coaches that I worked really hard.”
 Again, I ask why that is important.

 You just have to want to do it.
 You have to just love it.
 The kids I’ve seen go the farthest in sport are the ones who just love to do it.
 They love the burn of a hard workout.
 They love the satisfaction of walking out feeling like they cannot lift their arms because they’re so tired.